reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 To activate the "Auto-Analysis" functionality in a project, perform the following
 steps:

-1. Login into Report Portal instance as Administrator or project member with PROJECT MANAGER or LEAD role on the project.
+1. Login into ReportPortal instance as Administrator or project member with PROJECT MANAGER or LEAD role on the project.

 2. Select ON from the "Auto-Analysis" drop-down.